 The positions are part of a new National Science Foundation Materials Innovation Platform (MIP) at Penn State – the 2D Crystal Consortium (2DCC) – a national facility focused on the development of 2D films and crystals for applications in next-generation electronics.
-The goal of the platform is to provide universities, federal laboratories and industry with the equipment infrastructure, simulation tools, and human capital to conceive, research, and develop the next generation of materials systems to maintain the United States’ pre-eminence in electronic material, device, and component technology.
+The goal of the platform is to provide individuals from universities, federal laboratories and industry with the equipment infrastructure, simulation tools, and human capital to conceive, research, and develop the next generation of materials systems to maintain the United States’ pre-eminence in electronic material, device, and component technology.

 Penn State is an equal opportunity and affirmative action employer.
 All individuals including women, minorities, individuals with disabilities and protected veterans are encouraged to apply.